PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==
+= v1.7.10 - 03/14/2018 =
+* Improvement: Further improved compatibility with shortcodes that echo/print rather than return content.
+* Fix: Bug where cookies wouldn't always be set in Edge & Safari due to cookie path including the root url.
+* Fix: Bug that changed the default tag for popup_trigger & popup_close shortcodes.
+* Fix: Bug where extra close buttons didn't always work correctly.
+* Fix: Removal of deprecated function that triggered warnings in PHP 7.2.

 = v1.7.9 - 03/14/2018 =
 * Improvement: Replaced usage of pumSerializeForm with pumSerializeObject which is more reliable.